mveritym/tinder/README.md

 ### Tools

-* **Auto Liker** – automatically swipes right on every profile in your recommendations (1 per second to avoid making too many requests)
+* **auto-liker** – automatically swipes right on every profile in your recommendations (1 per second to avoid making too many requests)
+* **get-creds** – gets your tinder access token and saves it to secrets.js for use in all the other tools
+* **get-messages** – polls for new messages and saves them to a local DB

 ### Dependencies